p3z/game_engine/README.md

 - first-person perspective
 - third-person perspective

+## JS Map
+- utils.js: generic functions that could be used anywhere
+v2:
+    - animations:
+    - DOM_elements: a place to register everything in the DOM that is interactable
+    - evt_handlers: a place to define event-based functionality
+    - settings: a place to store things that don't typically change
+    - state: a place to store state variables that change across the running of the program
+    - main: custom p5 logic is specified here that may invoke functions from everywhere else

 ## Thinking out loud (a coder's log)
 03/11/23
 - Using DOM elements isn't going to scale.
 Performance is already taking a hit with imposed limits.
 Switch to making use of the canvas API via a library
+04/11/23
+- Decided on P5, replicated majority of existing functionality making use of this